s e j n b o h e m i ae r o s a

 Make sure your equipment is in good condition!
 We will walk for 7 days

 through Sumava Mountains and K. H. Macha Land and camp in varied places.
-To ensure
+To

 the maximum freedom of exercises and concentration during our walking